RemyHGit/TMDB-IGDB-MongoDB-Fetcher/README.md

 # ContentAggregator
-ContentAggregator is a project which fetch all the movies and series from the famous website **"TMDB"**, all the games from **IGDB** and all the books from the **Google Books** platform, store it to a docker's MongoDB database for further uses.
+ContentAggregator is a project which fetch all the movies and series from the famous website **"TMDB"** and all the games from **IGDB**, store it to a docker's MongoDB database for further uses.

 ## How it works
 ### Movies / Series
-That project works as follow : getting public movies id ; which anyone can download, clean them, ask the TMDB, IGDB and Google Books API for getting more details (useful ones), download every poster of movies / series / games if that's what you want and put all of theses data in a MongoDB database.
+That project works as follow : getting public movies id ; which anyone can download, clean them, ask the TMDB and IGDB API for getting more details (useful ones), download every poster of movies / series / games if that's what you want and put all of theses data in a MongoDB database.

-All that thing is working with threads, so fetching movies, series, games and books is simultaneous.
+All that thing is working with threads, so fetching movies, series and games is simultaneous.

 ### Games
 For games, we're using the IGDB API which requires Twitch credentials.
 The script fetches games in batches and syncs them to MongoDB with threading support.

-### Books
-For books, we're using the Google Books API (free, no API key needed).
-The script searches books by various categories and keywords, then fetches detailed information for each book and stores it in MongoDB with threading support.

 ### Automation with Airflow
 The project is now automated using **Apache Airflow**.
-Each content type (movies, series, games, books) has its own DAG that runs daily to sync data from the APIs to MongoDB.
+Each content type (movies, series, games) has its own DAG that runs daily to sync data from the APIs to MongoDB.
 There's also a `sync_all_sources` DAG that runs all syncs in parallel.

 ## How to run it